This tutorial explains what is Java used for. We will discuss the top real-world Java Applications including tools & technologies based on Java:

 #2) Web Applications

-Java provides features for web development as well as Servlets, Struts, Spring, hibernate, JSPs, etc. that allow us to develop highly secured easily to program software.
+Java provides features for web development as well as Servlets, Struts, Spring, hibernate, JSPs, etc. that allow us to develop highly secured easily program software.

 Real-World Web Tools using Java: